sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

    and behaviour
  * confront the players with challenges and dangers
  * take notes
+ * and...

+The last responsibility is so important it deserves its own paragraph:

+The players will signal the *kinds* of fun they want to have.
+It is your responsibility to notice these signals and insert that kind of fun into the game.

-To make your job easier, this guide has **scripts**.
+To make your job of teaching the rules easier, this guide has **scripts**.
 The scripts are written to be read by you to the players at the table.

 # First Session